 We have many project templates for creating complex plans that often have many version of the same layer open so that different plans can all be generated from the same project, each highlighting different components or styling on different layers.

 If there is no way to resolve the problem, there should at least be a warning message, or QGIS should prevent a user from editing a layer if more than one copy of it is open in the project.
 As much as we can warn and tell users not to edit when there is a duplicate copy open, undoubtedly corruption will happen without in-built warnings or edit-prevention.

-#7 Updated by Jamie Portman over 3 years ago
+#7 Updated by Jamie Portman almost 4 years ago

 In addition, the "_packed" files are not always seen, and while the Shapefile appears OK, it is clear when adding/merging objects that the attributes are not being saved correctly.
 I suspected a mis-match in the DBF to the SHP files, and so attempted a conversion to another file format using FME Translator...